kri77/AZ-104/README.md

 You’ll work directly in the Azure portal, and in many labs also with Azure CLI, identities, scaling, networking, monitoring, containers, automation, and security.
 The goal is simple: make you confident, fast, and technically solid in core Azure administration tasks.

-## What This Lab Pack Aims to Achieve

 By completing these labs, you will:

 - Build a deep, practical understanding of the core services covered in AZ-104